OpendataCH/hackopendata-archive/README.md

 The Data Package is currently maintained by hand, with data exported using [dribdat APIs](https://github.com/dribdat/dribdat/blob/main/docs/CONTRIBUTE.md#api-guide).

+In the `export` folder are individual Data Packages of the events.

+## TODO

 We should create a GitHub Action to fetch and update the CSV files automatically - from all the open data instances that apply the HCoC and CC license.
 Separate files with a [unified schema](https://github.com/frictionlessdata/frictionlessdata.io/discussions/637) - or single file with a source server column as in the [2020 export](data/dribdat-projects-2020.csv)?

 ## License